pminina01/readthedocs/Database-target.md

     * _text_ - Command text.
 [Layout](Data types) Required.
   * **connectionString** - Connection string to run the command against.
 If not provided, connection string from the target is used.
 [Layout](Layout)
   * **ignoreFailures** - Indicates whether to ignore failures.
 [Boolean](Layout)

+## About DbType and IRawValue

+The DbType works as follows
+- NLog tries first if the Layout Renderer support IRawValue to get the non-string type.
+Then it will use the `IPropertyTypeConverter ` for converting to the desired dbType.
+- If that fails, NLog will render the layout render to string and then parse it (with usage of the optional format option).
+Then it will also use the `IPropertyTypeConverter ` for converting to the desired dbType.

 ## Example Configurations